Duluth, Minnesota: Geography

 Duluth's topography is dominated by a steep hillside that climbs from Lake Superior to high inland elevations.
-Duluth has been called "the San Francisco of the Midwest," alluding to San Francisco's similar water-to-hilltop topography.
+Duluth has been called "the San Francisco of the Midwest", alluding to San Francisco's similar water-to-hilltop topography.
 This similarity was most evident before World War II, when Duluth had a network of streetcars and an inclined railroad, the 7th Avenue West Incline Railway, that, like San Francisco's cable cars, climbed a steep hill.
 The change in elevation is illustrated by Duluth's two airports.
 The weather station at the lakeside Sky Harbor Airport on Minnesota Point has an elevation of 607 ft, while Duluth International Airport, atop the hill, is 820 ft higher at 1427 ft.

-Even as the city has grown, its populace has tended to hug Lake Superior's shoreline, so Duluth is primarily a southwest–northeast city.
+Even as the city has grown, its populace has tended to hug Lake Superior's shoreline, making Duluth a primarily southwest–northeast city.
 The considerable development on the hill has given Duluth many steep streets.
 Some neighborhoods, such as Piedmont Heights and Bayview Heights, are atop the hill with scenic views of the city.
-Skyline Parkway is a scenic roadway that extends from Becks Road above the Gary – New Duluth neighborhood near the western end of the city to the Lester Park neighborhood on the east side.
+Skyline Parkway is a scenic roadway that extends from Becks Road above the Gary–New Duluth neighborhood near the western end of the city to the Lester Park neighborhood on the east side.
 It crosses nearly Duluth's entire length and affords views of Lake Superior, the Aerial Lift Bridge, Canal Park, and the many industries that inhabit the largest inland port.

-A developing part of the city is the Miller Hill Mall area and the adjacent big-box retailer shopping strips "over the hill" along the Miller Trunk Highway corridor.
+A developing part of the city is the Miller Hill Mall area, as well as the adjacent big-box retailer shopping strips "over the hill" along the Miller Trunk Highway corridor.
 The 2009–10 road reconstruction project in Duluth's Miller Hill area improved movement through the U.S. Highway 53 corridor from Trinity Road to Maple Grove Road.
 The highway project reconstructed connector roads, intersections, and adjacent roadways.
 A new international airport terminal was completed in 2013 as part of the federal government's Stimulus Reconstruction Program.